 Peaky Blinders cast for season 6

-Meanwhile Sam Claflin will definitely reappear as fascist politician Oswald Mosley, though after the chaos of the series finale, his relationship with Tommy will have changed significantly.
+Cillian Murphy will return in the role of Tommy Shelby, for which he has received widespread critical acclaim while Sam Claflin will definitely reappear as fascist politician Oswald Mosley, though after the chaos of the series finale, his relationship with Tommy will have changed significantly.

 The show’s other main cast members are also likely to return, including Paul Anderson (Arthur Shelby), Harry Kirton (Finn Shelby) and Sophie Rundle (Ada Thorne).

 There’s also the promise of a brand new female character, according to director Anthony Byrne: “There’s a great female character who is new, who is pretty dark.
-I haven’t seen a character like her in Peaky before.”
+I haven’t seen a character like her in Peaky before.

-“I won’t say who she is,” he told Digital Spy, “but she certainly gives Tommy a run for his money.
+“I won’t say who she is,” he told Digital Spy.
+“But she certainly gives Tommy a run for his money.
 She challenges him in a different way basically.
 She’s certainly not a protagonist and I don’t know if she’s an antagonist.”